 Various legal actions and claims are pending.
 Litigation is subject to many uncertainties, and the outcome of individual litigated matters is not always predictable.
-Although the amount of liability, if any, at June 30, 2019, cannot be ascertained, management believes any resulting liability should not materially affect the financial position at June 30, 2020.
+Although the amount of liability, if any, cannot be ascertained, management believes any resulting liability should not materially affect the financial position at June 30, 2022.